-For the three months ended March 31, 2009, a net gain of approximately \$27,000 on our long-term investments (ARS) and long-term asset (ARS Put) was recorded based on fair value as determined by our discounted cash flow models with liquidity discount, as compared to an impairment charge of approximately \$2.4 million on our marketable securities available-for-sale (ARS) for the three months ended March 31, 2008.
-The net gain was primarily a result of the ARS Put, which mitigates fair value volatility in reported earnings due to its direct link to certain of our ARS.
-At March 31, 2009, the ARS Put had an increase in fair value of approximately \$1.0 million and our long-term investments had a net decrease in fair value of approximately \$0.9 million.
+For the three months ended June 30, 2009, we recorded a net gain of approximately \$114,000 on our overall ARS investment portfolio and the ARS Put based on fair value determined by our discounted cash flow models with liquidity discount, as compared to an impairment charge of approximately \$936,000 on our overall ARS investment portfolio for the three months ended June 30, 2008.
+The net gain was primarily a result of an increase of approximately \$1.2 million in the fair value of our current ARS investments, mitigated by a decrease of approximately \$1.1 million in fair value of the ARS Put.